ebirders/ebird-api-data/README.md

 Now, either visit the site, http:localhost:8000/, or log into the Django Admin, http:localhost:8000/admin to browse the tables.

+IMPORTANT: There is a serious flaw in the eBird API - observers are identified by name.
+That means if more than one observer shares the same name then only one Observer record will be added to the database, and all the checklists will be assigned to them.
+In practice, most people ensure their name is unique by adding middle initial's etc. However it is a problem with "Anonymous eBirder".
+The solution is to add two Observer records with the name "Anonymous eBirder", and a fake identifier, e.g. ANON1, ANON2, etc. That way the loader will first scrape the web page for the checklist where the identifier, e.g. USER2743448, can be found, and so the checklist will be assigned to the correct Observer.
+Use this workaround for any other observers you encounter that share the same name.
+This won't work retroactively, but then you can delete the checklists, and manually reload them.

 ## Project Information

 * Documentation: https://ebird-api-data.readthedocs.io/en/latest/